 For instance, how important is it to have a library of 1,000,000 volumes rather than 600,000 volumes, and how does that compare with having a student body TOEFL average of 620 rather than 640?
 Is the school with 1,000,000 volumes and a TOEFL average of 620 better than the school with 600,000 and 640, respectively?
 Or is it equal to it or worse?
 It is not obvious how the two schools should be compared, even when two relatively simple quantitative measures are employed.
 The problem is made infinitely more complicated when numerous other factors are considered, especially because many of these are inherently subjective rather than easily and objectively quantifiable.

 Rankings are useful as a very rough guide to the reputation and quality of different law schools.
 Most people take them too seriously when considering where to apply.
-The schools differ enough in their goals, programmes and atmospheres that a person well served by one may be poorly served by another.
+The schools differ enough in their goals, programs and atmospheres that a person well served by one may be poorly served by another.

 These concerns give rise to some guidelines for using rankings:

-• Because you should be looking for the best programme to meet your specific subject and other needs with an atmosphere in which you will thrive, the rankings have only a modest part to play in helping you to find this programme.
+Because you should be looking for the best program to meet your specific subject and other needs with an atmosphere in which you will thrive, the rankings have only a modest part to play in helping you to find this program.
 They have little to say about which school will provide the courses that will be most useful, the connections that will matter most for the job and region in which you wish to be employed, the academic and social environments at each school, and other key factors.

 More important than the rankings will be the research you do concerning the details of specific programs.